kemckinnmsft/HOL3000/instructions.md

 # Familiar with AIP
 [:arrow_left: Home](#azure-information-protection)

-## Exercise 1A: Configuring AIP Scanner for Discovery
+## Configuring AIP Scanner for Discovery

 Even before configuring an AIP classification taxonomy, customers can scan and identify files containing sensitive information based on the built-in sensitive information types included in the Microsoft Classification Engine.